 - compliance with a subpoena.

-Federal law and California law protect employees from any type of adverse employment action due to leave due to having to appear in court.
-1 An adverse employment action is some negative course of conduct taken by an employer towards an employee due to the service.
+Federal and California law protect employees from adverse employment actions resulting from having to appear in court.
+1 An adverse employment action is some negative course of conduct taken by an employer towards an employee due to the employee’s service.

 Employers are permitted to ask that you provide proof of your service.
 Employers commonly accept: